-In its 2014 annual survey of America’s best attorneys for business, Chambers and Partners reported that sources say Jim is “wise beyond his years.
-He’s just the guy you’d call to say ‘Help, what do i do?'"
-Best Lawyers in America selected Jim as Litigation - Real Estate Lawyer of the Year for Anchorage for 2014, and Litigation – Environmental Lawyer of the Year in 2012.
-Super Lawyers repeatedly has selected Jim as one of the “Top 10” lawyers in Alaska.
+In its recent annual survey of America’s best attorneys for business, Chambers and Partners reported that sources say Jim is “wise beyond his years.
+He’s just the guy you’d call to say ‘Help, what do I do?’”
+The Best Lawyers in America© selected Jim as Litigation – Mergers and Acquisitions "Lawyer of the Year" for Anchorage for 2017, Litigation – Environmental "Lawyer of the Year" for Anchorage for 2012 and 2016 and Litigation – Real Estate "Lawyer of the Year" for Anchorage for 2015.
+Super Lawyers® repeatedly has selected Jim as one of the “Top 10” lawyers in Alaska.

 Jim has represented major oil and gas companies, Alaska Native corporations, electric utilities, telecommunications companies, professional services firms, nonprofit organizations and individuals.
 His counseling and litigation experience includes:

 - Property disputes, including disputes involving oil and gas interests and Alaska Native property issues

 - Trade secrets, fraud and other business torts

 - Mergers and acquisitions litigation